LOULA T. WILLIAMS

 Developing their businesses

 Jim Crow segregation that divided Tulsa, inadvertently created a unique opportunity for Black entrepreneurs.
 Being unwelcome at businesses owned and operated by white Tulsans, Black Tulsans spent their money in the Greenwood district.
-The Williams, who continued to grow their businesses were eagerly supported by their neighbors.
+The Williamses, who continued to grow their businesses, were eagerly supported by their neighbors.

-Over the next fifteen years the couple built a three story building, which housed Loula’s confectionary, an incredibly popular community gathering place.
+The couple soon built a three-story building, which housed Loula’s confectionery, an incredibly popular community gathering place.

-Emma was the proprietor of the Dreamland Theater, one of two theaters in Greenwood.
+Loula was also the proprietor of the Dreamland Theater, one of two theaters in Greenwood.
 From the moment it opened, it was a popular family spot in the community.
 The Dreamland Theater showed two shows a night, with 800 full seats for each.

-The couple also owned a rooming house, which provide accommodations for young men and women who couldn’t yet afford or didn’t need a house.
-Newspaper ads show that rooming houses were popular businesses among many in Greenwood, including women.
+Loula also managed a 21-room boarding house, which provided accommodations for new arrivals to the district or individuals who could not afford or did not desire a home.
+Numberous newspaper ads show that rooming houses were popular businesses among many in Greenwood, including women.

 The Massacre